HarshCh0uhan/netflix-gpt/README.md

 # Netflix GPT

-# Important Note (TMDB is Banned in India) : Go to your Browser Settings then Search DNS enable it the in the customize choose Google(Public DNS)
+# Important Note (TMDB is Banned in India) : Go to your Browser Settings then Search DNS enable it the in the customize choose Google(Public DNS) (Now this link will work https://netflix-gpt-85139.web.app/)

 ## Templates